WhiteRabbitSystems/terraform-provider-stripe/docs/resources/invoice.md

 - `default_source` (String) ID of the default payment source for the invoice.
 It must belong to the customer associated with the invoice and be in a chargeable state.
 If not set, defaults to the subscription's default source, if any, or to the customer's default source.
 - `default_tax_rates` (List of String) The tax rates that will apply to any line item that does not have `tax_rates` set.
 - `description` (String) An arbitrary string attached to the object.
 Often useful for displaying to users.
 Referenced as 'memo' in the Dashboard.
-- `discounts` (Block List) The coupons to redeem into discounts for the invoice.
+- `discounts` (Block List) The coupons and promotion codes to redeem into discounts for the invoice.
 If not specified, inherits the discount from the invoice's customer.
 Pass an empty string to avoid inheriting any discounts. (see [below for nested schema](#nestedblock--discounts))
 - `due_date` (Number) The date on which payment for this invoice is due.
 Valid only for invoices where `collection_method=send_invoice`.
+- `effective_at` (Number) The date when this invoice is in effect.
+Same as `finalized_at` unless overwritten.
+When defined, this value replaces the system-generated 'Date of issue' printed on the invoice PDF and receipt.
 - `footer` (String) Footer to be displayed on the invoice.
 - `from_invoice_action` (String) The relation between this invoice and the cloned invoice
 - `from_invoice_invoice` (String) The invoice that was cloned.
+- `issuer_account` (String) The connected account being referenced when `type` is `account`.
+- `issuer_type` (String) Type of the account referenced.
+- `number` (String) Set the number for this invoice.
+If no number is present then a number will be assigned automatically when the invoice is finalized.
+In many markets, regulations require invoices to be unique, sequential and / or gapless.
+You are responsible for ensuring this is true across all your different invoicing systems in the event that you edit the invoice number using our API.
+If you use only Stripe for your invoices and do not change invoice numbers, Stripe handles this aspect of compliance for you automatically.
 - `on_behalf_of` (String) The account (if any) for which the funds of the invoice payment are intended.
 If set, the invoice will be presented with the branding and support information of the specified account.
 See the [Invoices with Connect](https://stripe.com/docs/billing/invoices/connect) documentation for details.
 - `payment_settings_default_mandate` (String) ID of the mandate to be used for this invoice.
 It must correspond to the payment method used to pay the invoice, including the invoice's default_payment_method or default_source, if set.
 - `payment_settings_payment_method_options_acss_debit_mandate_options_transaction_type` (String) Transaction type of the mandate.